thecharlieblake/snowflake/README.md

 ## Note on Anonymisation

-This is an anonymous repository.
-Best efforts have been made to remove the names (and other identifying information) of the authors from the code.
+Best efforts have been made to remove the names
+(and other identifying information) of the authors from the code.

-We have retained the licensing information in the original repo, which cites Tingwu Wang as the the author of many files - as these files are from the original repo this is **not a breach of the anonymisation requirements**.
+The original codebase also contained names of those authors, which we have also removed.

 ## Build